 The Comprehensive Plan is a policy document that guides the future growth of Sparta and Hancock County.
-It is designed to facilitate a coordinated, planning program that ultimately leads to desired future social and economic outcomes for both jurisdictions.
+It is designed to facilitate a coordinated, long- term planning program which ultimately leads to desired future social and economic outcomes for both jurisdictions.
 It serves as a guide to both the public and private sector, providing guidance on items such as land development, housing improvements, economic development, cultural/environmental asset protection, and provision of community services and facilities.
-In short, the comprehensive plan is a unified document encouraging overarching consistency and coherence in county and municipal policies.
+In short, the Comprehensive Plan is a unified document encouraging overarching consistency and coherence in county and municipal policies.

-The comprehensive plan is structured as a dynamic document that should be amended when local priorities or conditions change.
+The Comprehensive Plan is structured as a dynamic document that should be amended when local priorities or conditions change.
 Periodic updates are necessary to ensure that the document's stated policies align with the needs and aspirations of residents.
-Over time, local and external conditions have changed.
-Some objectives have been met, and others have changed or been overtaken by competing priorities.
+The previous plan for the City of Sparta was created in 1993.
+Since that time, local and external conditions have changed, some objectives were found to have been met, and others have changed or been overtaken by competing priorities.
 The current comprehensive planning effort addresses these changes and integrates new or evolving priorities among residents and community leaders.
-This includes combining the previously separate 2016 (Hancock County) and 2018 (Sparta) plan updates into a single document for this plan update.